NaturailyShopify/Naturaily-netlify/_posts/2016-11-21-importing-data-to-database-in-rails-50-times-faster-than-normal.md

 ---
-title: Importing data to database in Rails 50 times faster than normal
+title: Importing Data to Database in Rails 50 Times Faster Than Normal
 description: >-
   Have you noticed how time-consuming is saving records to Ruby on Rails database using ActiveRecord?
 With this tutorial, you can do it much faster!